postinstaller/postinstaller/README.md

 </center>

-Postinstaller makes packages a lot easier to use and saves hours of precious developer time.
+> Postinstaller makes packages a lot easier to use and saves hours of precious developer time by configuring packages automatically.

 Motivation
 ----------